melmothx/mouffette/README.md

 ## Usage

 If you just want to read the RSS/Atom feeds in your XMPP/Jabber client, without installing anything, you are free to add xmpp:mouffette@laltromondo.dynalias.net to your roster, and add your feeds sending to the bot a message with, for example,  `feed mouffette https://github.com/melmothx/mouffette/commits/master.atom` or `help`.
-This account is always running the latest and the greatest.
-You can add as many feed you want.
+This account is always running the latest and the greatest version.
+You can add as many feeds you want.
+See http://laltromondo.dynalias.net/mouffette/ for information about this instance.

 ## Installation

-Mouffette is written in Perl and AnyEvent.
-This is the list of the required modules to be installed from the cpan or, on a Debian box starting from wheezy (squeeze has unavailable or outdated modules)
+Mouffette is written in Perl with AnyEvent modules (see below).

+This is the list of the required modules to be installed from the CPAN or, on a Debian box starting from wheezy (squeeze has unavailable or outdated modules)

  * AnyEvent (libanyevent-perl)
  * AnyEvent::XMPP (libanyevent-xmpp-perl)